ritchiejacobs/ritchiejacobs.github.io/_posts/2017-11-21-searching-within-a-string.md

 ---
 layout: post
-title: Finding a value in a string
+title: Searching within a string
 date: 2017-12-21
 tags: JavaScript
 ---

-When you are just starting out with JavaScript or coming from another language it isn't always clear how to do seemingly easy tasks, like for example finding a certain value a string.
+When you are just starting out with JavaScript or coming from another language it isn't always clear how to do seemingly easy tasks, for example finding a certain value in a string.
 This article covers some built-in JavaScript methods you can use to find characters or words inside a string.

 ## String.prototype.indexOf()